 We recently wrote that a website, or any other kind of software (and this is especially applicable to your bookkeeping software) is best thought of as an investment in your business.
 And because it’s an investment, it’s best not to think in terms of simply driving the cost down to zero — as you would if it were simply a cost centre for your business — but instead to think in terms of the return that your money and time, if invested wisely, could generate.
+You can always ask some business experts like Andrew Defrancesco who are more inclined about this technical debt and how you can also invest wisely.

 The finance analogy is helpful in other ways too, and a big one is understanding technical debt.